fortinetdev/terraform-provider-fortiflexvm/website/docs/guides/fortiflexvm_token.html.md

 * Step 2: Create an API User in IAM with permission to access FortiFlex.

   In the [IAM Website](https://support.fortinet.com/iam/), click `Users` in the left navigation bar.
-On the new page, click `Add New > API User` to create an API User.
+Click `Add New > API User` to create an API User.

-  In the `Select a Permission Profile`, select the user you created in Step 1.
-(If you skipped Step 1, you could select `SysAdmin`, in this case, you will create an admin user who has full access to Asset Management, IAM and FortiCare, which is not recommended).
+  In `Select a Permission Profile`, select the permission profile you created in Step 1.
+If you skipped Step 1, you can select `SysAdmin`, but this creates an admin user with full access to Asset Management, IAM, and FortiCare, which is not recommended.

   Click `Next > Confirm` to create an API user.
 The system will randomly assign a user name (API User ID).

 * Step 3: Download your username and password.

-  Go to the [IAM User Page](https://support.fortinet.com/iam/#/all-users).
+  Go to the [IAM User Page](https://support.fortinet.com/iam/#/users).
 Click the user you created in Step 2.

   In the `API User Information` page, click the `Download Credentials` button in the bottom right to download your user name and password.